 As km is the larger unit, thus put 1 under the corresponding column (km).

-Step 3: Now put 0 still the unit we want to convert to.
+Step 3: Now put 0 till the unit we want to convert to.

-Here we want to convert cm to km, put 0 still the corresponding smaller unit.
+Here we want to convert cm to km, put 0 till the corresponding smaller unit.

 We see the conversion is from a smaller to a larger unit.
 Thus, we need to divide the given length by 100000 (ie. 105).

 Example 2: Convert 5 grams to milligrams.

 Solution: We have to convert 5 grams to milligrams.

 Thus 5 g = 5 × 1000 = 5000 mg

 To solve more problems on the topic, download BYJU’S – The Learning App and watch interactive videos.
 Also, take free tests to practice for exams.